Quality Assurance and Quality Control: From the Middle Ages to Now

 Agile development demands rapid and flexible response to change.
 The ‘ecosystem’ of the Agile software dev process is rapidly iterative, and advocates for adaptive planning, evolutionary development, early delivery, and continual improvement.
 These processes — the structuring of requirements and solutions — evolves through collaboration of self-organizing and cross-functional teams.

 Today’s lucrative digital offerings have one thing in common.
 They no longer take months or years to develop and deploy, let alone rely on user feedback as a means of QC.
 Today, web and mobile apps are updated weekly and monthly.
 Large corporations push fixes to their websites daily.
-From business requirements to user stories to test cases, development and maintenance in the iterative Agile ecosystem requires a solid QA strategy to shepard the processes.
+From business requirements to user stories to test cases, development and maintenance in the iterative Agile ecosystem requires a solid QA strategy to shepherd the processes.